dynamox-s-a/developer-challenges/thoughts.md

 While I do think I could improve, for instance, the setup for authentication provided by the boilerplate, which sets up a localStorage token, I did think it was a perfect starting point to just focus on delivering the application.
 It has the necessary tools to managing the expectations from the Dynamox team.

 Another thing that I'll make a decision on my own is to leverage Redux Toolkit Query for managing this application, since it's a newly addition to the Redux ecosystem that I think that simplifies greatly the async side effects management.
 Given that the original fullstack challenge was written a year ago, I do think this is the best route to take: I can showcase I keep up with new things and I can implement then quickly.

+I'm nearly at the deadline and I managed to sync all of the resources with their appropriate API endpoints.
+Now it's a matter of creating the paginated table with sensors.
+The good news is that I'll be able to submit the project until end of the day :)